 Are you or someone you know interested in becoming Catholic?

-The R.C.I.A., or the Rite of Christian Initiation for Adults, is the process by which a person enters the Catholic faith.
+The O.C.I.A., or the Order of Christian Initiation for Adults, is the process by which a person enters the Catholic faith.
 Many individuals are soul-searching and asking questions regarding Christianity and in particular how one can become part of the Catholic Church.
 Also, many people who have been away from the Church, or who have not completed their sacraments of initiation (Baptism, Confirmation, and Eucharist) wonder how to return and become active participants.

 For more information, please contact Lynn via email or complete this form with your inquiry.

 St. Anastasia Catholic Church